 Join the Team!
 Be a Mentor!

-TeamMates Mentoring Program is a one hour a week school-based mentoring program.
+TeamMates Mentoring Program is a one to one, school-based mentoring program.

 Who can volunteer?

 Any adult 18 and over with an interest in supporting a young person can become a Teammates mentor for a youth grades 3-12.

 Mentors meet with their mentee for 30 minutes to one hour each week.
 The key is making sure to meet with your mentee on a consistent, weekly basis.

 What time of day would I meet with my mentee?

 As a school based mentoring program, you can meet with your mentee anytime during the school day.

 What do we do when I go to mentor?

 You should let your mentee take a lead in deciding what to do during your time together.
 Play a board game or cards, do a craft, play on a computer, read, talk about your week, do homework, or go to the school gym!
 Visit the TeamMates.org resource library for more ideas!